EHRI/ehri-frontend/docs/perms.md

  - Scoped Permission Sets
  - Item Permission Sets

 When it loads a particular page the application (the client) has to gather the user's permissions that are relevant in a given context.
 For all intents and purposes the client only needs to know the user's permissions for **display purposes** so we don't allow users to perform actions (like updating a particular item) for which they don't have the right privileges.
-The actual permissions will be **enforced** on the server side but for a good user experience the client also needs to be aware of them.
+The actual permissions will be **enforced** on the server side, but for a good user experience the client also needs to be aware of them.

 Both **global** and **scoped** permissions have the same structure.
 The only difference is that when gathering permissions in the context of a given *item*, that item's *scope* (typically it's parent item, if any) comes into play.
 The data structure, in JSON, looks like: